 Japanese tourism numbers in Thailand threatened by weak yen and slow Japan flight reintroduction

-In light of Japan’s hesitant return to tourism and a faltering yen, Thailand’s Tourism Authority (TAT) has admitted there may be difficulty in meeting the year’s target of 850,000 Japanese arrivals.
+In light of Japan’s hesitant return to tourism and a faltering yen, Thailand’s Tourism Authority (TAT) admitted there may be difficulty in meeting the year’s target of 850,000 Japanese arrivals.
 The figure reflects 50% of the Japanese tourism figures reported in 2019, considered an optimistic scenario by the Tokyo office director of TAT, Kajorndet Apichartrakul.

 As enclosed by Kajorndet, the sluggish revival of Japan’s outbound tourism industry has been attributed to their currency’s weakened position against the baht, currently averaging at 100 yen per 24 baht, a significant drop from a prior rate of 30 baht.
 The consequent financial strain on potential travellers is further exacerbated by Japan’s national encouragement for domestic travel as a more cost-effective means, impacting Japanese tourism in Thailand.